MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-intro.md

 # Templates in Workplace Analytics

 Workplace Analytics provides Templates that analysts can use to visually analyze workplace patterns and trends.
-A Power BI template pre-populates a custom Workplace Analytics query and selects the applicable Power BI charts to show results from these queries.
+A template pre-populates a custom Workplace Analytics query and selects the applicable Power BI charts to show results from these queries.

 Workplace Analytics Queries has a number of predefined query templates available.
 In the preselected filters and metrics section in Queries, you can identify the Templates by the Power BI logo in the upper-right corner of the template: